-Liberty Wildlife Area webpage
+Liberty Wildlife Area

-Liberty Wildlife Area map
+About Liberty Wildlife Area

 The unique, 140-acre Liberty Wildlife Area lies eight miles west of Jackson.
 It can be reached by township and county roads from OH-35 and OH-335.